Child & Family Programs

 Treatment & Public Safety

 Residential Counselor: Play a vital role in creating a safe, secure, and therapeutic environment for men and women in recovery at either our Men's or Women's Residential Centers through assisting the front desk with resident orientation, supervision, and support.
 One 3-5 hour shift per week, flexible scheduling.
-Opportunities available!
+Waitlisted.
+Check back for future opportunities.

 Internships: Gain experience and supervision to fulfill requirements for the Certified Alcohol & Drug Counselor (CADC) or Master's in Social Work (MSW) programs.
 Opportunities waitlisted with InAct, our re-entry and out-patient treatment program.
 Opportunities available for bi-lingual, bi-cultural applicants to our Adelante Latino program.